xclusive36/MernChat/README.md

 Setup for Heroku deployment, use MONGODB_URI environment variable to set MongoDB connection string.
 Use NODE_ENV environment variable to set production or development mode.

+Be sure to update your deployment url in the cors origin in the server.js file.

 ## Table of Contents

 - [Installation](#installation)